Social Sciences

 Interdisciplinary, supported by the subjects of political science and sociology, the Master's in Social Sciences offers you a graduate education that is both research- and practice-oriented.
 The focus is on theories, topics and methods of international and intercultural comparative political science and sociology.

-Graduates of the Master's degree program in Social Sciences can apply their knowledge to a wide range of career prospects.
-For example, they work for
+Graduates of the master's program in social sciences can apply their knowledge to a wide range of professions, including:

 - international organizations